Before you apply to a Max Planck institute

 In addition, the opportunity exists at most Max Planck institutes to prepare your dissertation – even outside of the central support program.
 You will find vacancies advertised on the websites of the institutes, on the MPS Jobs Exchange and in the daily papers and scientific journals.

-You will find an overview of all the International Max Planck Research Schools on the following website.
+An overview of all the International Max Planck Research Schools.
 For details of how to apply, see “What is the procedure for applying to a Max Planck institute?”

 Almost all Max Planck institutes regularly invite applications for post-doc positions which are advertised on the Max Planck Society Jobs Exchange, on the institute websites and in newspapers and scientific journals.